franz-deleon/OAuth2Provider/README.md

                 }
             ),

             // b.
-Configs - A key for optional configuration overrides
+Configs - A key for optional OAuth2 server configuration overrides.
-            //    The 'configs' key is managed by Service\Factory\ServerFeature\ConfigFactory
+            //    - The 'configs' key is initialized by Service\Factory\ServerFeature\ConfigFactory
-            //    and initialized configs are stored in container Container\ConfigContainer.
+            //    - Initialized configs are stored in container Container\ConfigContainer
+            //
             //    The list below shows the available and default configuration settings:
             'configs' => array(
                 'access_lifetime'            => 3600,